Archive How to Keep Kids Safe on TikTok

 TikTok is a short-form video hosting platform where users can post their videos ranging from 15 seconds to 10 minutes.
 The platform was first introduced worldwide in 2018, though it existed in another form in China since 2016.
 Since it was first introduced, it grew rapidly in popularity, surpassing many big industry brands such as Zoom and Google.

-The videos on TikTok are in different genres ranging from prank videos to dancing.
+The videos on TikTok are in different genres ranging from music videos to dancing.
 Using the app, your child is able to edit videos before they post them online.
 The videos can be liked and people can leave comments.
 In fact, “likes” are an important currency on social media platforms like TikTok, since they fuel a large part of content creation.

-The app has a “For You” feature.
-When your child visits this part of the app, TikTok shows them new content.
-TikTok’s algorithm chooses content for your child based on the previous content they’ve interacted with, liked, or searched.
 The difference between TikTok and other social media platforms is that its algorithm doesn’t favor content that has been liked by others.
 So, your child will see new content all the time, and their own content has just as much a chance of being seen by someone as a TikTok star.

 How Do I Make TikTok Safe for My Child?